Jamesx86-64/JameOS/README.md

 - Command line only.
 - No package manager.

-**NOTE:** due to some errors JameOS 1.0 is currently not avalible in downloads.
+**NOTE:** JameOS 1.0 has been discontinued and is currently not avalible in downloads.

 ## JameOS 1.1 ##